Stilbe (plant)

+Description and distribution

 All the species are ericoid shrublets, endemic to fynbos areas.
 Their leaves are crowded into whorls and may be erect or reflexed.
 Their margins are revolute.
 The flowers are bisexual and set in the axils of bracts, with two narrow bracteoles.
 They are borne in short, dense terminal spikes.
 The calyx may be tubular or divided.
 The corolla is funnel-shaped with lobes about as long as the tube, often with a ring of white hairs in the throat, but hairless outside.
 There are four stamens inserted in the corolla-mouth.
 The ovary is entire, with two loculi, though they are not always well separated.
 There is a single, erect ovule in each loculus; the style is terete and the stigma simple, though sometimes slightly bifid at the tip.
 The fruit is oblong, enclosed in the calyx.
 Corresponding to the structure of the ovary, the fruit is generally two-lobed and two-locular, but sometimes by abortion, there may be only one locule and one seed.
 The seed is indehiscent and its testa is reticulated.